microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 console.log(Numbers.Zero + Numbers.One);
 ```

-Without knowledge of the values of these members, other transpilers can't replace the references to `Number`, which would be a runtime error if left alone (since there is no `Numbers` object at runtime).
+Without knowledge of the values of these members, other transpilers can't replace the references to `Number`, which would be a runtime error if left alone (since there are no `Numbers` object at runtime).
 Because of this, when `isolatedModules` is set, it is an error to reference an ambient `const enum` member.